jefferislab/2023_cVA_Taisz_Galili/README.md

 # 2023_cVA_Taisz_Galili
 Public data and code for connectomic analyses in Taisz, Galili et al. (2023)

-We used two fly brain connectomic datasets for analyses:
+We used two fly brain EM volumes for connectomic for analyses:
 1. FAFB – Zheng et al. (2018), Dorkenwald et al. (2022)
 Manual tracings of FAFB neurons were deposited at https://catmaid-fafb.virtualflybrain.org/